-The Masterweigh software performs a number of internal checks to ensure system integrity.
+A number of internal checks are performed by the Masterweigh software to ensure system integrity.
 Should any fault be detected, the display will commence flashing and a fault message will be displayed if the enter key is pressed when the display is in the MRMT mode.